On this page are listed brief biographies of the following Fellows.

 FRSN BMedSc MB BS MS (Melbourne) MA PhD (Penn.)
 FAHA FASSA FAHMS

-Professor, Department of History and Charles Perkins Centre, University of Sydney
+Professor, Department of Anthropology and Charles Perkins Centre, University of Sydney

 Warwick Anderson is a distinguished historian of science and medicine whose research focuses on the biomedical dimensions of racial thought, especially in colonial settings, and the globalisation of medicine and science.
 His influential formulation of the postcolonial studies of science and medicine has generated a new style of inquiry within science and technology studies.